vhaudiquet/ubuntu-project-docs/docs/contributors/advanced/plus-one-maintenance.md

-A lot of the issues that can be found by the tools above is also visible in the [update-excuses page](https://ubuntu-archive-team.ubuntu.com/proposed-migration/update_excuses.html), along with a lot of other problems, except that it's fairly unpenetrable.
+A lot of the issues that can be found by the tools above is also visible in the [update-excuses page](https://ubuntu-archive-team.ubuntu.com/proposed-migration/update_excuses.html), along with a lot of other problems, except that it's fairly impenetrable.

 One possible approach is to start at the bottom and work your way up.
 For very old issues, asking for a package removal on the grounds that it wastes everyone's time is valid!

-Another approach is to use [visual-excuses](https://github.com/mclemenceau/visual-excuses) to try and find high-impact issues that would unblock large sets of packages.
+Another approach is to use [visual-excuses](https://github.com/mclemenceau/visual-excuses) or [ubuntu-excuses](https://github.com/mclemenceau/ubuntu-excuses) to try (which are also available as snaps) and find high-impact issues that would unblock large sets of packages.

 #### Universe merges